Skip to main content

 Limitations

-• ACU based billing makes monthly costs unpredictable.
-Complex tasks consume significantly more ACUs than simple ones, and there is no clear way to estimate costs upfront.
+• ACU-based billing makes monthly costs unpredictable.
+Complex tasks consume significantly more ACUs than simple ones with no upfront estimate.

-• Asynchronous workflow with 12 to 15 minute response times between interactions.
-Not suitable for rapid iteration or real time pair programming.
+• Asynchronous workflow with 12–15 minute response times.
+Not suitable for rapid iteration or real-time pair programming.

 4. Cline